d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/contributing.md

 d2lbook activate pytorch chapter_multilayer-perceptrons/mlp-scratch.md
 ```

 Before submitting your changes, please clear all code block outputs and activate all by

 ```bash
 d2lbook activate all chapter_multilayer-perceptrons/mlp-scratch.md
 ```

 If you add a new code block not for the default implementation, which is MXNet.
 Please use `#@tab` to mark this block on the beginning line.
 For exmaple, `#@tab pytorch` for a PyTorch code block, or `#@tab all` a shared code block for all implementations.
 You may refer to [d2lbook](http://book.d2l.ai/user/code_tabs.html) for more information.

 ## Adding a New Section or a New Framework Implementation

-If you want to create a new chapter, e.g. reinforcement learning, or add a new implementation, such as TensorFlow, please contact the authors first, either by emailing or using [github issues](https://github.com/d2l-ai/d2l-en/issues).
+If you want to create a new chapter, e.g. reinforcement learning, or add implementations of new frameworks, such as TensorFlow, please contact the authors first, either by emailing or using [github issues](https://github.com/d2l-ai/d2l-en/issues).

 ## Submitting a Major Change

-we suggest you to use the standard `git` process to submit a major change.
+We suggest you to use the standard `git` process to submit a major change.
 In a nutshell the process works as described in :numref:`fig_contribute`.

 ![Contributing to the book.](../img/contribute.svg)
 :label:`fig_contribute`